 For a nature lover like me, Manacota is much better than Lussok because one has to hike on a green pathway, deal with river crossings and there is an opportunity to swim.
 But if you are an adventure seeker, Lussok is for you.

-To celebrate our unforgettable and worthwhile experience in Apayao, we head off to to Apayao Restaurant and Hot Miki and feasted on special Batil Patong (P60).
-This was my first time to eat this noodle which is made out of pansit miki topped with egg and chicharon and served with lots of sliced onion.
+To celebrate our unforgettable and worthwhile experience in Apayao, we head off to Apayao Restaurant and Hot Miki and feasted on special Batil Patong (P60).
+This was my first time eating this noodle which is made out of pansit miki topped with egg and chicharon and served with lots of sliced onion.

 And the taste?
-Well, it was so delicious and heavy on tummy!
-It’s good that I tasted Tuguegarao’s famous noddle dish.
+Well, it was so delicious and heavy on the tummy!
+It’s good that I tasted Tuguegarao’s famous noodle dish.